Blog Archives

 SWISS MISS CHICKEN

-This was a favorite casserole that I served at our Boxwood & Berries this fall
+This was a favorite casserole that I served at our Boxwood & Berries this fall and now every year when guest gather.

 6 Large chicken breasts